Women's football in South Korea: 2000s: National team successes and foundation of WK League

+The Korea Women's Football Federation was founded on 9 March 2001 with the aim of creating a boom in women's football.
 Following the success of the 2002 men's World Cup, hosted jointly by South Korea and Japan, the Korea Football Association took a renewed interest in women's football, equipping the national team with an extra coach and a chef for the first time as they headed to the 2003 AFC Women's Championship in Thailand.
 Their third place finish at the tournament saw them qualify for the FIFA Women's World Cup for the first time.
 They lost all three group stage matches to finish at the bottom of Group B, with Kim Jin-hee scoring South Korea's only goal of the tournament.
 The following year, the South Korea women's U-20 team were champions of the 2004 AFC U-19 Women's Championship, beating hosts China 3-0 in the final.
 The senior team's first tournament win came on home soil at the 2005 EAFF Women's Championship.

 Despite the disappearance of both Hebron Mission and Soongmin Wonders, a number of works teams were established in the early 2000s.
-By 2006, there were four active teams, and the Korean Women's Football Federation announced their plans to launch a semi-professional women's league.
+By 2006, there were four active teams, and the Korea Women's Football Federation announced their plans to launch a semi-professional women's league.
 A pilot scheme took place in 2008 and the WK League was launched in 2009, with six teams taking part in the inaugural season.
+Daekyo Kangaroos were crowned the inaugural champions after beating Hyundai Steel in the championship final.
+As the league grew to eight teams by 2017, Hyundai Steel became a dominant force, winning eleven consecutive titles from 2013-2023.

 League system

 WK League is the highest tier of women's football in South Korea.
 Following a pilot scheme in 2008, the WK League was launched in 2009.
+Incheon Hyundai Steel Red Angels are the league's most successful club, having won eleven consecutive titles from 2013 to 2023.
+The WK League currently features eight teams which each play 28 games during the regular season, meeting the other seven teams four times each.
+The second and third-placed teams play a one-legged playoff, with the winners progressing to a two-legged championship final against the first-placed team to determine the overall champions.